 Staff are regularly supervised in accordance with departmental policy and in line with the requirements contained within the Quality Standards 2015.
+Part-time permanent staff receive supervision every 2 months and casual staff receive regular supervision.
 There is a supervision matrix at the unit, signed by manager and each staff after supervision.